 At your local pharmacy, they may not accept that as full payment and can charge up to 20% more than the approved amount.

 This means that you can save money by using the mail program or having a Medigap plan to cover the difference.

 Some of these supplies, which must be prescribed by a doctor, are:

 - External Insulin Pump

-- This may be covered if you have severe diabetic disease.
-Coverage includes the pump and the insulin.
-This means that, with a Medigap plan, you can have no out of pocket costs.
+This means with a Medigap plan you can have no out of pocket costs.